Abutilon indicum: Distribution

 The species occurs in a number of tropical and subtropical zones.
 An example occurrence is within parts of the Great Barrier Reef islands of the Coral Sea.
+It's also found in tropical zones in the Indian subcontinent, such as parts of Tamil Nadu.

 Traditional medicine

 In traditional medicine, A. indicum various parts of the plant are used as a demulcent, aphrodisiac, laxative, diuretic, sedative, astringent, expectorant, tonic, anti-convulsant, anti-inflammatory, anthelmintic, and analgesic and to treat leprosy, ulcers, headaches, gonorrhea, and bladder infection.
 The whole plant is uprooted, dried and is powdered.
 In ancient days, maidens were made to consume a spoonful of this powder with a spoonful of honey, once in a day, for 6 months until the day of marriage, for a safe and quick pregnancy.

 The plant is commonly used in Siddha medicines.
 The root, bark, flowers, leaves and seeds are all used for medicinal purposes by Tamils.
 The leaves are used as adjunct to medicines used for pile complaints.
 The flowers are used to increase semen in men.